Uniswap/docs/versioned_docs/version-V2/concepts/01-protocol-overview/01-how-uniswap-works.md

 ![](./images/anatomy.jpg)

-Uniswap is an _automated liquidity protocol_ powered by a <Link to="/docs/v2/protocol-overview/glossary/#constant-product-formula">constant product formula</Link>
-and implemented in a system of non-upgradeable smart contracts on the [Ethereum](https://ethereum.org/) blockchain.
+Uniswap is an _automated liquidity protocol_ powered by a [constant product formula](../01-protocol-overview/04-glossary.md#constant-product-formula) and implemented in a system of non-upgradeable smart contracts on the [Ethereum](https://ethereum.org/) blockchain.
 It obviates the need for trusted intermediaries, prioritizing **decentralization**, **censorship resistance**, and **security**.
 Uniswap is **open-source software** licensed under the